peterhinch/micropython-samples/astronomy/README.md

 Caveat.
 I am not an astronomer.
 If there are errors in the fundamental algorithms I am unlikely to be able to offer an opinion, still less a fix.

-The `moonphase` module is currently under development: API changes are possible.

 Moon phase options have been removed from `sun_moon` because accuracy was poor.

 ## 1.1 Applications